anicolaspp/akka-streams-alpakka-maprdb/README.md

 MapR-Database performance is analized in this post [ESG Labs Confirms MapR Outperforms Cassandra and HBase by 10x in the Cloud](https://mapr.com/company/press-releases/esg-labs-confirms-mapr-outperforms/).

 **akka-streams-alpakka-maprdb** brings reactive to MapR-Datase.
-Interacting with MapR-Datase can be done in many ways, this post, [Interacting with MapR-Database](https://medium.com/hackernoon/interacting-with-mapr-db-58c4f482efa1) is explained all different available options.
+Interacting with MapR-Datase can be done in many ways, this post [Interacting with MapR-Database](https://medium.com/hackernoon/interacting-with-mapr-db-58c4f482efa1) explaines all different available options.
 However, in the rise of microservices, the use of reactive components with native non-blocking and integrated back preassure is a must which ultimately inspired us to create this library, **akka-streams-alpakka-maprdb**.

 The library can be used in both, Java and Scala through the corresponding APIs.
-These APIs has been designed to work Akka Strams and follow similar approaches to those presented by Akka.
+These APIs has been designed to work with Akka Streams and follow similar approaches to those presented by Akka.

 ## Reading / Streaming from MapR-Database